 - Access to the internet.

 You need to be aged 16 older to take part.

 Great!
 Sign me up!
-Head over to our Volunteer Makers page to sign up and receive more info.
+Head over to our Volunteer Makers page to sign up and submit your video.

 The collections of the University of Cambridge Museums span four billion years and all seven continents.
 We are good at collecting.
 But we haven't always been good at listening.
 George Doji, Museum Remix host, tells us more:

-Using our objects below as a starting point, we invite you to remix them.
-Choose one or more and apply your own creative interpretation, to the objects themselves or their histories.
-These could take the form of a:
+Using our objects as a starting point, we invite you to remix them.
+Choose one or more and apply your own creative interpretation to the objects themselves or to their histories.
+This could take the form of a:

-Head to our Volunteer Makers page to sign up and find out how to submit.
+Visit our Volunteer Makers page to sign up and submit your video.